 Seedling Trays

-Trays are an easy way to grow seedlings and keep them organized.
-Trays are not required and you can grow in pots, however you will still need something underneath the pots for watering.
+It is possible to grow plants in pots, on a storage bin lid and avoid using trays, but trays are an easy way to grow seedlings and keep them organized.
 Pots will get the job done, but they come with some complications.
-First, pots are quite tall so a heat meat is not effective at warming up the soil.
-Second, they require a lot of soil in the beginning to start your seeds.
-Third, the shapes don’t always match so they take up a lot of space because they fit together awkwardly.
-And finally, it is difficult to put a heat dome over pots because of their size and shape.
+First, pots are tall so a heat meat isn’t effective at warming up the soil when you first plant seeds.
+Second, they require a lot of soil in the beginning to start your seeds, and most seeds don’t like being planted in large containers.
+Third, the pot shapes don’t always match so they take up a lot of space because they fit together awkwardly.
+And finally, it’s difficult to put a heat dome over pots because of their size and shape.

-That being said, if you have access to pots (because they come from the greenhouse, or people recycle them regularly) and you are on a strict budget, these will absolutely work.
-When we first got into seed growing we started in pots with a Rubbermaid lid underneath to catch the excess water.
-It wasn’t a perfect system, but it was our entry into seed starting.
+That being said, if you have access to pots (because they come from the greenhouse, or people recycle them regularly) and you’re on a strict budget, these will absolutely work.
+When I first got into seed growing I started in pots with a Rubbermaid lid underneath to catch the excess water.
+It wasn’t a perfect system, but it was my entry into seed starting.

 Considerations